Amitpnk/genai-tutorial/docs/notes/01-genai-roadmap-mental-model.md

 # GenAI Roadmap — The Builder vs. User Mental Model

-## 1. Why this video exists

-The speaker planned to make GenAI videos but found it genuinely hard to teach: the field moves so fast that a new model, paper, tool, or term shows up almost daily, which makes designing a stable curriculum difficult.
-He spent ~3 months on research, planning, and curriculum design.
-This video is not just an announcement — it walks through the thought process, the mental model he built, and the resulting two-track curriculum.

----

 ## 2. What Generative AI is

-**Definition used in the video:** a type of AI that creates new content — text, images, music, even code — by learning patterns from existing data, mimicking human creativity.
+**Definition:** a type of AI that creates new content — text, images, music, even code — by learning patterns from existing data, mimicking human creativity.

 ### Historical context